timsbiomed/fhir-owl-server/README.md

 ## Getting Started

-To build and install, run
+To build and standup the docker containers,  run

 ```
 mvn clean install